Space Coast: Tourism

 The area also sees Christmas tourism, as thousands of people attend the Surfing Santas festival in Cocoa Beach (by Cape Canaveral) over the holiday season.
+Cocoa Beach attracts all types of people looking for a vacation because of the beachy location.
+A weekend here may have people stopping by a surf museum or shopping at a tiki gallery.

 Media

 Brevard Business News is a weekly newspaper in Melbourne, Florida, United States covering business news and trends for the Space Coast.
 Fred Krupski started Brevard Business News in 1981, and Adrienne B. Roth purchased it in 1986.
+Other media outlets serving the Brevard County community include the Florida Today, Space Coast Daily, Hometown News, Spectrum TV 13 and numerous radio stations.
+Several national TV network affiliates based in Orlando also cover Brevard County news.